-Membership benefits include the exclusive ability to make reservations and receive a discount* at The Café at the Frick, one of Pittsburgh’s best restaurants, as well as a 10% discount in the Museum Store, discounts on programs, invitations to Exhibition Openings and much, much more.
+Membership benefits include FREE admission, the exclusive ability to make reservations and receive a discount* at The Café at the Frick, as well as a 10% discount in the Museum Store, discounts on programs, invitations to Exhibition Previews and much more.

 Join at the Fellow level or above and receive FREE admission to more than 800 museums in North America through our reciprocal programs!
-Read more below about all the membership options.
-You can also become a member by mail or phone by calling 412-342-4086.
+See below for all membership levels and benefits or call the Membership Department at 412-342-4086 for more information.

 *Discount applies to the number of people covered by the membership level.
-Does not apply to rental events, including “Under the Awning,” or special Café dinners.
+Does not apply to “Under the Awning” rentals or special Café dinners.
 Alcohol not discounted.

 The Frick Societies will provide new access and benefits, including opportunities to Curate Your Own Frick Experience! by selecting from a series of behind-the-scenes views of the museum’s varied collections, conversations with visiting guest speakers, previews of upcoming exhibitions—and more!